endymion/Anthus/_pages/index.markdown

   - image_path: /assets/images/ai-agent.png
     alt: "AI agent"
     title: "Conversational AI Agents"
-    excerpt: "Elevate your system's efficiency by integrating a conversational AI co-pilot, enabling dialogues with your business operations."
+    excerpt: "Elevate your efficiency by integrating a conversational AI co-pilot, enabling dialogues with your business operations."
     url: "#test-link"
     btn_label: "Meet Your Bot"
     btn_class: "btn--primary"
 feature_row2:
-  - image_path: /assets/images/expert-serverless-devops-operators.png
+  - image_path: /assets/images/expert-serverless-devops-innovators.png
     alt: "Expert Serverless DevOps Operators"
     title: "Dependable Innovation"
     excerpt: 'Discover the power of Anthus, where cutting-edge AI solutions and unwavering reliability meet.
-Our team crafts bespoke AI solutions tailored to your needs, with a foundation of operational excellence.
-Experience the perfect blend of innovation and integrity, with Anthus.'
+Our team crafts bespoke AI solutions tailored to your needs with a foundation of operational excellence.
+Experience the perfect blend of innovation and integrity.'
-    url: "#test-link"
+    url: "/about"
     btn_label: "Discover Anthus"
     btn_class: "btn--primary"
 feature_row3:
-  - image_path: /assets/images/featured.png
+  - image_path: /assets/images/expert-serverless-devops-operators.png
-    alt: "placeholder image 2"
+    alt: "Managed Service Providers for Serverless AI Workloads"
-    title: "Placeholder Image Right Aligned"
+    title: "Reliable Operations"
-    excerpt: 'This is some sample content that goes here with **Markdown** formatting.
-Right aligned with `type="right"`'
+    excerpt: 'We transform the traditional development model by not just building your digital assets, but running them for you—responsibly, reliably, and affordably.
+With a foundation in strong DevOps practices enhanced by serverless technology and artificial intelligence, we go beyond mere development.
+We are your long-term partners in this digital journey, ensuring continuous operation and maintenance of the ITSM components, cloud APIs, web and mobile applications we craft.
+This partnership allows you to focus solely on propelling your business forward.'
-    url: "#test-link"
+    url: "/about"
-    btn_label: "Meet Your Bot"
+    btn_label: "Sleep Better"
     btn_class: "btn--primary"
 ---